 Harvest dill early if you plan to use its tender, frilly foliage for cooking purposes.
 When the weather gets too hot, dill plants start to bolt.
 Bolting turns stems woody and unpalatable.
 You'll notice a plant is bolting when it starts to form thicker stems and eventually white flower clusters.

-For a steady supply of wispy dill leaves, succession sow plants through the summer.
+For a steady supply of wispy dill leaves, succession-sow plants through the summer.
 Always harvest older growth first and wait until the dill plant has enough foliage before snipping off fresh leaves.
-A plant with at least four leaves is large enough for harvesting.
+A plant with at least four leaf stems is large enough for harvesting.